vmstio/vmstio/docs.vmst.io/content/infrastructure.md

 - For the backup of Postgres we use `pg_dump`.
 - For the backup of Redis we use `redis-cli`.
 - For the backup of MySQL we use `mysqldump`.
-- The native `b2-cli` utility is then used to make a copy of those backups a Backblaze B2 bucket.
+- The [Backblaze native](https://www.backblaze.com/b2/docs/quick_command_line.html) `b2-cli` utility is then used to make a copy of those backups a Backblaze B2 bucket.
 - This is done using some custom scripts that process each task and then fire off notifications to our backend Slack.
 - Database backups are currently made every 4 hours.
 - Database backups are retained for 14 days.